-Only includes shrimp processed for human consumption and thus excludes shrimp processed for bait or shrimp meal.
+^{} Includes all shrimp regardless of where harvested, but only includes shrimp processed for human consumption (i.e., shrimp processed for bait or shrimp meal are excluded).
 Most averages are reported in terms of medians rather than means because the data distributions are highly skewed.
 Source: personal communication, Office of Science and Technology, Sept 8, 2015.